Amkor (AMKR)

 6. Gross Margin & Pricing Power

-Amkor’s gross profit margin came in at 11.9% this quarter, down 2.8 percentage points year on year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Amkor produced a 16.7% gross profit margin in Q4, marking a 1.5 percentage point increase from 15.1% in the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, Amkor’s operating margin decreased by 3.6 percentage points over the last five years.
+Analyzing the trend in its profitability, Amkor’s operating margin decreased by 5.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Amkor’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, Amkor generated an operating profit margin of 2.4%, down 3 percentage points year on year.
-Since Amkor’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+This quarter, Amkor generated an operating margin profit margin of 9.8%, up 1.5 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share